chisfy/PokeDex-App/README.md

 My first look into fetching from an API and manipulating that data!
 This was achieved with JavaScript, HTML & CSS!

-Created around October 2023, I look back and can see how large my progress has come along!
-I remember struggling with the CSS styling and also experienced difficulty in taking data from the api and converting the first tletter from the moves of a pokemon into capital letters to make it look a bit smarter.
-However, after a few weeks in the bootcamp I had manged to crack it and successfully convert it as intended!
+Created around October 2023, as I look back, I can see the significant progress I have made!
+I remember struggling with CSS styling and also facing difficulties in retrieving data from the API, specifically in converting the first letter of Pokémon moves into capital letters to make it look neater.
+However, after a few weeks in the bootcamp, I managed to crack it and successfully achieved the intended conversion!